 Installing Globus Connect Personal

 Once you have a Globus account for your Stanford identity, you may begin to configure Globus Connect personal.
-This involves creating a Globus Connect Personal endpoint, downloading and installing the Globus Connect Personal software, and configuring both the software and your new endpoint.
+This downloading and installing the Globus Connect Personal software, performing initial setup, and configuring both the software and your new collection.

 Admin Access Required

-You will need administrative access to your endpoint in order to install Globus Connect Personal.
+You will need administrative access to your machine in order to install Globus Connect Personal.
 If you do not normally have access to install software, talk to your IT contact before you proceed.

 Network Access Required